Higher and foundation tiers

 If neon gas is placed in a glass tube and a large enough voltage applied across it then the gas can be

 made to emit light.
-These neon light and signs are common on most high streets where they are used on
+These neon lights and signs are common on most high streets where they are used on

 night clubs, restaurants, arcades and advertising signs.